dgraph-io/dgo/README.md

 ### Running a Mutation

 To run a mutation, use the `RunDQL` function.
+Note that the namespace is set via the `WithNamespace` option, if not set, the global namespace is used.

 ```go
 mutationDQL := `{